 If you don’t have time to maintain your resume regularly, try updating your resume every 3–6 months (even if you already have a job).

-Although you can still write a great resume when you’re starting your job search, try to refresh your resume consistently so you can save time and unnecessary stress.
+Although you can still make a great resume when you’re starting your job search, refreshing your resume consistently will save you time and unnecessary stress.

 10 tips for updating your resume